liapkin/ClearSky---Grade-Management-Review-System/README.md

 ## 🏗️ Architecture

 ### Microservices Architecture
-The system is composed of 5 independent microservices and a React frontend:
+The system is composed of 5 independent microservices and a React frontend

 ## 🛠️ Technology Stack